hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

   1. Prepare the cipher.
 This includes generating a new `iv` for each text powered by `rand::rngs::OsRng`, which'd later be used to create a cipher by attaching with the `key` created beforehand.
   2. Applying a keystream to the text so that it gets ciphered.
   3. Store it within a `capsules` variable within the store.
 - One for autosaving the database, since I'm too lazy to setup manual CRUD operations along the way.
+I'd use `autosave()` after the inner logic of the `add_new_capsule()` and `remove()` commands to write the instance to disk automatically.
 - One for decrypting a `Capsule` object (yes, I used structs for capsules too).
 - And finally, one to remove a capsule instance from the store.

 The code is too long for me to include here, so I'll just include the primary algorithms here.
 Rest will be linked.

-For checking whether a `Capsule` should be deciphered, this method inside the struct is used:
+For checking whether a `Capsule` should be deciphered, the `is_awaiting_decryption()` method had been implemented by me as such:

 ```rust
 // yes I used serde for the whole store